Jlagerstrom12/Azure-SOC/README.md

 ## Metrics After Hardening / Security Controls

-The following table shows the metrics we measured in our environment for another 24 hours, but after we applied security controls:<br/>
+The following table shows the metrics measured in the environment for another 24 hours, but after applied security controls:<br/>
 Start Time 2024-08-02 19:10<br/>
 Stop Time	2024-08-03 19:10